astro/yammat/README.md

 ###0.0.0-0.0.1

-* delete column "alt_time" from table "avatar" in your Database with `alter table "avatar" drop column "alt_time";`
+* Delete column `alt_time` from table `avatar` in your Database with `alter table "avatar" drop column "alt_time";`
-* start yammat normally to fill database with dummy data and stop it again
+* Start yammat normally to fill database with dummy data and stop it again
-* run migration executable frim `dist/build/Migrate1/Migrate1`
+* Run migration executable from `dist/build/Migrate1/Migrate1`
+* Enjoy your freshly migrated Matemat